wzhangahas/PPEMS/README.md

 Parsing Prokaryotic and Eukaryotic Microbial Genes Simultaneously from Metagenome by a Novel Analysis Workflow

 Contact us:
-If you have any qustion, please don'nt hasitate contact with us by email, wzhangahas@163.com.
+If you have any qustion, please don't hesitate contact us by email, wzhangahas@163.com.